Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Dual Fermions

 The dual fermion formalism, as discussed above, was initially introduced to add nonlocal correlations to the DMFT result.
-It was subsequently extended to DCA.\cite{S_Yang_2011_DFDCA, S_Iskakov_2016} In this context, it serves as a way to address intermediate length scales beyond the short ones that are treated by the cluster solver of the DCA formalism.
+It was subsequently extended to the DCA.\cite{S_Yang_2011_DFDCA, S_Iskakov_2016} In this context, it serves as a way to address intermediate length scales beyond the short ones that are treated by the cluster solver of the DCA formalism.

-Because the dual fermions concept is rather general, it has been the subject of numerous developments. \cite{Hafermann_etal_2009a,Hafermann_etal_2009b,Iskakov_etal_2016,Krivenko_etal_2010,Astretsov_etal_2020,Hafermann_etal_2008} A notable generalization is the treatment of disorder with the formalism. \cite{h_terletska_13,Haase_etal_2017} The effect of disorder in correlated systems has long been an important outstanding problem in condensed matter physics, in particular for the two dimensional case.
+Because the dual fermions concept is rather general, it has been the subject of numerous developments. \cite{Hafermann_etal_2009a,Hafermann_etal_2009b,Iskakov_etal_2016,Krivenko_etal_2010,Astretsov_etal_2020,Hafermann_etal_2008} A notable generalization is the treatment of disorder with this formalism. \cite{h_terletska_13,Haase_etal_2017} The effect of disorder in correlated systems has long been an important outstanding problem in condensed matter physics, particularly for the two dimensional case.
 While experimentally available systems such as semi-conductors usually involve long range Coulomb interactions, the problem of a perhaps simpler Anderson-Hubbard model which have both interaction and disorder at local sites still represents an outstanding challenge which has attracted a lot of attention.

-Another important development is the the treatment of nonlocal interactions, such as that of the extended Hubbard model with nearest neighbor interaction.
-The inclusion of nonlocal interaction opens up the possibility for interesting physics such as charge density wave and perhaps more exotic bond order wave.
-The idea of dual fermion has also been generalized for the extended dynamical mean field theory (EDMFT) to the dual bosons theory as we discuss in the following section. \cite{Rubtsov_etal_2012}
+Another important development is the treatment of nonlocal interactions, such as that of the extended Hubbard model with nearest neighbor interaction.
+The inclusion of nonlocal interaction opens up the possibility for interesting physics such as charge density wave and the more exotic bond order wave.
+The dual fermions method has also been generalized for the extended dynamical mean field theory (EDMFT) to the dual bosons theory as we discuss in the following section. \cite{Rubtsov_etal_2012}

-The dual fermion method has also been used to generalize the real space DMFT to the real space dual fermion method which allows the study of systems with open boundary condition. \cite{Takemori_etal_2016}
+The dual fermion method has additionally been used to generalize the real space DMFT to the real space dual fermion method which allows the study of systems with open boundary condition. \cite{Takemori_etal_2016}